GhaziDev/Save-The-Princess-Turn-Based-Text-Game/README.md

         ->Warrior special ability is to sheild/block enemy attack by 50% on enemy turn, and deal 50% of attack damage.
 ->If you feel the game so easy, you can simply change the stats of your desired role or change enemy stats from Role.py file.

+**UPDATES:**(28/6/2020)
+Added new file ``Output_Unbuffering.py`` in case some people would have delay in priniting the output.
+Enhanced CLI look of the game, it look much better now,i might edit it more later.

 **->This Project was created from my imagination, any advice or any criticism is welcomed.**